operate-first/operate-first.github.io-old/content/operations/index.md

 ## Toolbox

 Toolbox is a Linux utility that provides a containerized environment in which software can be installed and used.
-We have created an Operate First toolbox that included tools such as Kustomize, SOPS, KSOPS, and more that can be utilized for workflows.
+We have created an Operate First toolbox that includes tools such as Kustomize, SOPS, KSOPS, and more that can be utilized for workflows.
 You can find details for installing our toolbox [here][4].

 [1]: https://www.redhat.com/en/topics/devops/what-is-gitops
 [2]: https://sre.google/workbook/table-of-contents/